jrb28/telo-2022-16/readme.md

 - CNN: `ga_mnist_adv_worker_rank-sel_cnn.py`
 The programs can be run from the command line or by specifying command line arguments in an IDE, for example, in Anaconda Spyder by choosing ``Run>Configuration per file`` and then specifying input arguments in the ``Command line options`` dialog field.

-The input parameters for these command line programs are as follows, in this order:
+The input arguments for these command line programs are as follows, in this order:
+- `mnist_id`: an integer from 0 to 59,999
+- `fit_type`: one of `xx`
+- `select_type`: one of `xx`
+- `rand_type`: either `rand` or `mad`
+- `factor_rank_nonlinear`: a floating-point value greater than 0.0 but less than 1.0.
+This is a required argument even if rank-nonlinear selection is not being used.
+- `file_model`:
+- `file_weights`:
+- `out_folder`
+- `in_folder`:
+- `pop_size`: an integer representing the population size
+- `prob_mut_genome`:
+- `prob_mut_pixel`:
+- `num_gen`: an integer representing the number of generations to be executed
+- `scen_name`: A scenario name to eb associated with this set of parameters.

+To execute from the command line, open a command  prompt that recognizes the path to the python executable (either an Anaconda command prompt or a Windows command prompt if the environemnt variables are set properly to find the python executable) and execute this command: